xyz2tex/svg2tikz/docs/example.rst

 Example
 =======

-Let's see together how to use SVG2Tikz to convert an SVG to tikz code and include it in your wore.
+Let's see together how to use SVG2Tikz to convert an SVG to tikz code and include it in your work.
 Let's take this svg of articulated_leg:

 .. image:: img/articulated_leg.svg